 FAQ: What is Community Transmission?
 Has India Entered That Stage?

-Amid a massive spurt in the number of COVID-19 cases across India, the government is continuing to assert that there is no community transmission of the novel virus.
-However, experts in the field of public health and epidemiology claim that India is well into the community transmission stage.
+However, experts in the field of public health and epidemiology claim that India was well into the community transmission stage since June.

 What exactly is community transmission?
 Is it important for India to declare whether it is in this stage?
 Here’s all we know about community transmission.